5 Fun Tips for a Simple Christmas Focused on Christ

 Stars-simple CHRISTMAS

-When we hear the term ‘simple’ we think vanilla, plain, and kind of boring; which it can be.
+When we hear the term ‘simple,’ it can make us think of vanilla, plain, and dull, which it can be.

 Sometimes plain and boring is good, but that is not the ‘simple’ I wanted for our holidays.